EDUC 139, 239, 339, 439 Special Topics

 EDUC 390 Middle School and High School Concert Band Methods

 This course explores formal wind ensembles including types, styles and instrumentation.
-Instrument transposition, maintenance and repair are studies as well as traditional set up, seating arrangements and ensemble voicings.
+Instrument transposition, maintenance and repair are studied as well as traditional set up, seating arrangements and ensemble voicings.
 Middle and high school band literature are studied, rehearsed and conducted with Luther ensembles.

 EDUC 391 High School Orchestra Methods